alexeydubrovsky/camel-integration/README.md

 # Prerequisite

-    Java 1.8, Maven
+   - Java 1.8, Maven
-    IDE (Eclipse, IntelliJ or VSCode)
+   - IDE (Eclipse, IntelliJ or VSCode)

 # Setup

-1. Checkout code from https://github.com/writemevenkat/camel-integration.git and create a new branch called develop.
-2. Import camel-integration app into your IDE and run the bootstrapped application.
-    Run -> com.ntt.test.Application
+1. Go to https://github.com/writemevenkat/camel-integration in github and fork this code to your personal GitHub account.

+2. Checkout camel-integration project from your github account and import into your IDE.
+Application can be invoked locally using com.ntt.test.Application class.

+3. To implement use case #1 and #2, you can refer this documentation (https://access.redhat.com/documentation/en-us/red_hat_fuse/7.5/html/apache_camel_development_guide/index)

+3. After completing the use case, upload your code and share your gitHub link.

 # Use Case #1:

   Create route to read Order.xml file, split each row using xpath and aggregate the total amount and quantity.
-    The final total amount and quantity should be written to data/case/out folder.
+The final total amount and quantity should be written to data/usecase1/out folder.
 At the end you must write an unit test case to validate the aggregation logic.

     Input           : Refer data/sample/order.xml
     Expected output : Refer data/sample/order-output.xml